comment Add Comment

 No alt text provided for this image

 From 2014 to 2018, numerous IoT startups continued to appear all over the world.
-Event organizers used them as a claim, and large and industrial firms filled their stands with several of these start-ups to give themselves visibility in a very hot market.
+Event organizers used them as a claim, and large technology and industrial firms filled their stands with several of these start-ups to give themselves visibility in a very hot market.
 Many founders and investors knew that they had to seize the moment to sell and boy did they do well, especially the IoT startups that received awards and recognitions.

 Development of IoT startups (<= 5 years)

-Sometimes it is not enough to have a good , or a good team, or even having raised money in a couple of rounds of financing for a startup to be able to endure the 5 years of the development phase.
+Sometimes it is not enough to have a good product, or a good team, or even having raised money in a couple of rounds of financing for a startup to be able to endure the 5 years of the development phase.

 From 2014 to 2019 I have carefully followed many lists of Top IoT startups because a priori I assumed that they would be the main candidates to go through the desert crossing that the development phase supposes.
 I have also followed IoT startups that have received an award and of course special focus on those that got new references and grew at a faster rate than the IoT market.